You became who you needed to be. It's no longer sustainable.

 90 minutes

-LEADERSHIP & EXECUTIVE WORK
+LEADERSHIP WORK

 PSYCHOLOGICAL INTENSIVES

-Intensives are arranged on a case-by-case basis.
+Arranged on a case-by-case basis.
 Fees reflect the depth and extended format of the work.

 Questions?